Troubleshoot SMTP Issues

 - Using the application administration panel.

-- Modifying the application configuration files through SSH.
+- Modifying the application configuration files.
 This method is more error-prone.

 An SMTP issue can arise when your application tries to send a mail (for example, when a user clicks on the “Password Reset” button) and it never reaches the recipient’s mailbox.